sblaplace/sblaplace.github.io/content/blog/tornado-death-risk-analysis/index.md

 - **Total deaths:** 2,332
 - **57% reduction** from Warning Era, **89% reduction** from Pre-Radar era

 Advances in Doppler radar, improved forecasting models, and widespread communication through mobile devices have further reduced casualties.
+The beginning of this era is marked by the deployment of the Nexrad system over the course of 1992 to 1997.
 The 2011 Super Outbreak remains an outlier, but even this catastrophic event resulted in a lower population-adjusted death rate (2.85 per million) compared to historical standards.

 ## Key Insights